Your Website Isn't a One-Time Project (And the Myth Is Costing You)

 The costs of not maintaining a website are not hypothetical.
 They are predictable — and they scale with time.

 At twelve months, the problems compound.
-A known vulnerability in an unpatched plugin has been exploited by an automated script.
+A known vulnerability in an unpatched plugin has been exploited by an automated script — not targeted at you, just sweeping the internet for easy entry points.
 Your search ranking has dropped noticeably.
 Enquiries come through social profiles, almost none through the website.
+Someone mentions it at a meeting, but there is no clear owner.

 At twenty-four months, the conversation changes entirely.
 The fix is no longer a patch — it is a rebuild.
-Costs manageable at R500 to R1,500 per month have now collapsed into R20,000 to R60,000.
+Costs manageable at R500 to R1,500 per month have now collapsed into R20,000 to R60,000, because the system has fallen so far behind that rebuilding is easier than repairing.

 The Business Case Is Not Complicated